Annual Parish Meeting

 Being represented at the Remembrance Service at St. Mary’s;

-Donations have been made to the Parish Newsletter, Royal British Legion, St. Giles Hospice and the Village School.
+Donations to the Parish Newsletter, Royal British Legion and Derbyshire Children’s Holiday Centre

 In conclusion I would like to thank my fellow Councillors and the Clerk, Mr. Ron Parker, for their hard work over the last year and the support that they have given which has been invaluable.
-In addition I would also like to thank County and District Councillors Linda Chilton, Peter Smith and Michael Stanton for the advice and support that they have given over the last year, their contribution has been significant and most welcome.
+In addition I would also like to thank County and District Councillors Linda Chilton, Andrew Churchill and Kerry Haines for the advice and support that they have given over the last year, their contribution has been significant and most welcome.